Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Exposed File Share: The targeted big corp utilizes outdated, yet cloud-supported technology for data storage in production.
 But oh my, this technology was introduced in an era when access control was only network-based.

-context - The mention of data storage in a K8s context immediately points me to look for volumes / file shares mounted.
-Cloud supported technologies could also mean that we are dealing with data storage services in (GCP , AWS, Azure).
-As mentioned above i failed to run any 'kubectl' commands utilizing the secrets available which stopped me from pursuing pod configurations to reveal volumes etc.
+context - The mention of data storage in a Kubernetes context immediately points me to look for volumes / file shares mounted.
+Cloud supported technologies could also mean that we are dealing with data storage services in (GCP, AWS, Azure).
+As mentioned above I failed to run any 'kubectl' commands utilizing the secrets available which stopped me from pursuing pod configurations to reveal volumes etc.

-Solution - Once again, I utilized 'dnscan' to scan the subnets and this revealed an Amazon Elastic File Storage (efs).
-I wasted a lot of time trying to mount (without sudo) and enumerate any files by abusing nfs version vulnerabilities that might reveal the answers.
+Solution - Once again, I utilized 'dnscan' to scan the subnets and this revealed an Amazon Elastic File System (EFS).
+I wasted a lot of time trying to mount (without sudo) and enumerate any files by abusing NFS version vulnerabilities that might reveal the answers.

 dnscan -subnet 10.100.0.0/16

-Finally, after the 'mount' rabbit hole, I ran the 'df' command that provides the free disk space statistics and also the mounted file systems.
+Finally, after the 'mount' rabbit hole, I ran the 'df' command that provides the free disk space statistics and mounted filesystems.
 I figured out that the EFS was already mounted at the path (/efs).
 The flag file existed there but the 'player' user has no permissions on the flag file.
-The flag file was owned by daemon (uid:1 , gid:1).
+The flag file was owned by daemon (UID 1, GID 1).
 I wasted a bit of time trying to find files owned by daemon to abuse via lolbins.
-I gave up after sometime and looked for other alternatives.
+I gave up after some time and looked for other alternatives.
 This involved revealing the first hint.

 df -h